Week 2 takeaways for every team: Concern for Eagles, Steelers?

 Indianapolis Colts 21, Washington Redskins 9

-Andrew Luck's play might no longer dictate whether the Colts win or lose, if Sunday was any indication.
+Andrew Luck's play may no longer dictate whether the Colts win or lose, if Sunday was any indication.
 Luck hurt the Colts with two interceptions on their side of the field, only to be bailed out by the defense.
-The D, which has finished 20th or worse in five of the past six seasons, held Washington to only nine points.
+The D, which has finished 20th or worse in five of the past six seasons, held Washington to nine points.
 Second-round pick Darius Leonard was the best player on the field this week with 18 tackles, a sack and an interception.
 Indy faces the defending champion Eagles in Week 3. -- Mike Wells

 The Redskins' offense can't just sling the ball around and win without a consistent run game.
 Against the Colts, they rushed for only 65 yards -- 117 fewer than a week ago.
 The offensive line did not handle the Colts' movement up front, so they can expect to see more of this style moving forward.
-Considering they play high-powered Green Bay next week, the Redskins can't afford another poor day in the run game. -- John Keim
+Considering they play high-powered Green Bay next week, the Redskins can't afford another bad day in the ground game. -- John Keim

 Tennessee Titans 20, Houston Texans 17

-In Mike Vrabel's first win as an NFL coach, creativity and tempo were key in generating a spark without quarterback Marcus Mariota and top offensive tackles Taylor Lewan and Dennis Kelly.
+In Mike Vrabel's first victory as an NFL coach, creativity and tempo help generate a spark without quarterback Marcus Mariota and top offensive tackles Taylor Lewan and Dennis Kelly.
 Safety Kevin Byard had a 66-yard touchdown pass on a fake punt, and Tennessee mixed in Derrick Henry in a Wildcat look.
-Vrabel said Mariota will be further evaluated after not playing on Sunday, as the Titans will want their QB back for next week's road trip to Jacksonville. -- Turron Davenport
+Vrabel said Mariota will be further evaluated after not playing on Sunday, as the Titans hope to have their QB back for next week's road trip to Jacksonville. -- Turron Davenport

 Titans trick Texans with fake punt for TD